 In the bad old days, before the invention of the modern-day cast saw, I’m not exactly sure how an orthopedic doctor would remove a plaster cast from his patient’s newly-mended arm or leg.
 But I am sure it was probably not a pleasant experience.

 Clearly, the former way of doing it left a lot to be desired.

 Otherwise, why else would Homer H. Stryker, MD, an orthopedic surgeon in Kalamazoo, Michigan, feel compelled to use his ingenuity and practical resourcefulness to come up with a “breakthrough” design for a better and more medically safe power tool for cutting off casts from patients’ limbs in 1943?

 In fact, let’s be thankful for all of those deep-thinking, problem-solving innovators and pioneers of modern medical technology.

 Not only was he a medical doctor — orthopedic surgeon– he was also an inventor, a businessman, a school teacher

 Evidently, it took somebody with that kind of broad experience — beyond the sterile confines of medicine — to come up with a medical device capable of cutting through plaster casts … without cutting through patients.

-And if his last name sounds familiar, it should.
+And if his last name sounds familiar to you, it should.

-He was the founder of the mighty biomedical technology company that bears his name: Stryker Corporation.
+He was the founder of that mighty biomedical technology company which bears his name: Stryker Corporation.

-Cast saws were merely a part of his rich, medical device legacy.
+Cast saws were only one part of his rich, medical device legacy.